mcpt/mcpt.github.io/moose.md

 Every month William Lyon Mackenzie C.I. runs a programming contest for students at the school.
 Problems are written by past alumni including Reyno Tilikaynen, who also writes problems for ECOO.

 The junior contest will be held on Tuesday December 19, 2017.
 The senior contest will be held on Wednesday December 20, 2017.
 Both contests are held from 12:00pm to 3:00pm.
+You may start or stop at any time while the contest is being held.

 # Rules